simranjeetsinghsomal/IT5016_Programming-Principles-Research/README.md

 - `Inheritance`: A Python code showcasing inheritance in object-oriented programming.
 - `Exception Handling`: A Python code with exception handling for division by zero.

+  ## Inspired Codes
+- `Fibonacci Series`: A Python code demonstrating the Fibonacci series using dynamic programming.

 ## Principles and Concepts
 - `Recursion.md`: Detailed explanation and analysis of recursion.
 - `Inheritance.md`: In-depth look into inheritance in OOP.